dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We see similar validation results for both models.
 Also, we still see a little improvement in accuracy and total loss for the larger model.
 Considering that we only improved by around 0.3, one can argue that it's only a matter of seed.
-To test the robustness of our approach, we could train our model multiple times using a different seeds and report the mean and standard deviation of each metric over all experiments rather than the result of a single training.
+To test the robustness of our approach, we could train our model multiple times using different seeds and report the mean and standard deviation of each metric over all experiments rather than the result of a single training.
 Let's try something else.

 #### Zero Shot Evaluation
 Since we have to our disposition other country address, let's see if our model has really learned a typical address sequence